Skip to main content

 Bhaskaran Gopalakrishnan

-Director of the Industrial Assessment Center and IMSE professor
+Director of the Industrial Training and Assessment Center and IMSE professor

-The WVU IAC regularly publishes newsletters highlighting projects, student successes, team awards and showcasing extraordinary research and assessments completed.
+The WVU ITAC regularly publishes newsletters highlighting projects, student successes, team awards and showcasing extraordinary research and assessments completed.

 View our News and Newsletters